 Kallahti peninsula offers it all, from hiking to biking to swimming to exploring.
 Visit this Helsinki outdoor area, start the day at Vuosaari Paddling Center. ...

 One of the most beautiful nature spots in Helsinki, Meri-Rastila outdoor are is definitely one to be visited.
 Rent a bike from Natura Viva and start exploring! ...

-This outdoor area, located in the northern part of Vuosaari, Helsinki, invites through its beautiful surroundings.
-Rent a Fatbike from Natura Viva and explore! ...
+Located in the northern part of Vuosaari, Helsinki, this outdoor area has beautiful nature surroundings.
+Rent a Fatbike and explore!
+Actually two nature ...